-Email Infrastructure is the technical system that allows you to send emails in a way that inbox providers trust.
+Email Infrastructure is the technical system that lets you send emails in a way inbox providers trust.

 It is not about what you write.